Junoon (band): Continued success (2001–2004)

-Breakup (2005 – 2008)
+Breakup (2005–2008)

 Dewaar was the album which last featured the trio together.
 After the release of the album Brian O'Connell went back to United States.
 Since his departure, Pakistani musician Mekaal Hasan and the band's producer John Alec have been playing bass guitar for live shows in place.
 On 2 February 2005, Junoon performed a charity concert for the Indian Ocean earthquake and tsunami victims at Alhamra Auditorium in Lahore.
 On 3 March, Salman Ahmad appeared on the documentary It's My Country Too: Muslim Americans aired on BBC television documentary strand This World.
 The last Junoon concert to feature Ali Azmat took place in Dubai, UAE in March 2005 after which Ali Azmat went on to pursue his career as a solo singer.
 Later the same year, he released his debut solo album, Social Circus.
 Shehryar Ahmad, the band manager also departed from the band.
 Salman Ahmad also released his debut solo album, Infiniti in July 2005.

 In September 2007, Junoon re-released three albums, Parvaaz, Azadi and Infiniti with Magnatune.
 On 11 December, Junoon performed at the Nobel Peace Prize Concert in Oslo, Norway together with a variety of artists, which was broadcast live to over 100 countries.

-On 25 May 2008, Junoon performed in Srinagar for the first time and turned thousands of music lovers hysterical.
+On 25 May 2008, Junoon performed in Srinagar for the first time before an audience of thousands.
 On 8 June, Ali Azmat performed a duet of "Garaj Baras" with Rahat Fateh Ali Khan along with singles from his solo albums at the Coke Studio season one first session.
 On 15 August, Ali Azmat released his second album, Klashinfolk, which was recorded at Mekaal Hasan Studios in Lahore.
 The album received significant critical acclaim across Pakistan, although, like the previous album, it was not a huge commercial success.